neekko33/git-ssh-switch/README.md

 npm run build
 npm link
 ```
-Now you can use the `gssw` command.
+Now you can use the `gits` command.

 ## Usage